When Is a Minor Injury Not a Minor Injury?

 Getting proper care and understanding the difference between major and minor injuries could save your life someday.
 Of course, there are times when the difference between urgent and minor wounds is very clear.
 When you fall and break your leg or get into a car accident, the impact is obvious.
 It is immediately evident that you are dealing with an emergency and need urgent care.
-At other times, however, the difference between minor and major wounds is very hard to distinguish.
+At other times, however, the difference between minor and major wounds may be hard to distinguish.
 In certain cases, you might start with a minor wound but then find that it escalates into something more serious.
+Always consult a specialist doctor in case of a major injury.

 To prevent a delay in getting adequate healthcare and suffering from the long-term health problems that those delays can cause, let’s take a look at the key distinctions between major and minor injuries.